 - Keep music at a level that doesn't drown out traffic sounds.

-- Look in all directions before crossing a street, and make eye contact with drivers nearby or who appear to be stopping to make certain they are aware of your presence.
+- Look in all directions before crossing a street, and make eye contact with drivers nearby or who appear to be stopping to ensure they are aware of your presence.

 - Use sidewalks and marked crosswalks and follow the instructions of traffic signals -- be where drivers will be expecting to look for you.

-Drivers also have some obvious behaviors to employ that can help avoid pedestrian accidents:
+Drivers also have some apparent behaviors to employ that can help avoid pedestrian accidents:

 - As at any other time, don't speed, don't drive while intoxicated, follow speed and traffic laws, and don't be distracted by a phone.